shan-weiqiang/roboticfluid/README.md

 - **~89% faster** deserialization than Protobuf and **~53% faster** than FastDDS
 - **Consistent performance advantage** that scales with data size

+# Caveats

-**Caveats**: Due to the memory dump approach, roboticfluid uses significantly more storage space compared to Protobuf and FastDDS, which employ efficient binary encoding schemes to reduce payload size.
+Due to the memory dump approach, roboticfluid uses significantly more storage space compared to Protobuf and FastDDS, which employ efficient binary encoding schemes to reduce payload size.